Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Method

 \mypara{Student-Encoder.} The student-encoder starts by embedding all unmasked patches into tokens.
 Our encoder has a further five global tokens: one class (CLS) token and four register tokens (Reg) \citep{darcet2024registers}; these are concatenated to the sequence after patch tokenization.
 From the output of the encoder, $z_B$, the patch tokens and CLS token are passed to the predictor while the register tokens are discarded.

 \mypara{Predictor.} For each of the four masked regions, we take the CLS and patch embeddings from the encoder and append $|M|/4$ mask tokens.
 A frozen sin-cos position embedding vector is added to all tokens.
 The four mask regions are processed in parallel by the predictor, with self-attention allowing interaction between the tokens within a mask, but with no interaction between tokens in different mask regions.
 Additionally, we prepend 4 predictor-register tokens---these serve a similar ``global processing'' role as the register tokens in the encoder, but have their own learnable embeddings.
 We use a single predictor module to predict the concatenated target vector.
-The size of the predictor (width and depth) is unchanged from MAE---only the final linear layer is wider to project to the increased number of target elements.